 It’s really very easy.
 You’re performing anyway, so why not make it exceptional?
 Here’s the challenge, pick one of the following each week to be exceptional.
 Don’t forget to let your boss know.

 Quality of Work – Polish your apple!
 Your work demonstrates attention to specific directions; is accurate, thorough, and presentable; and is concise and timely.

 Initiative and Creativity – Expand your thoughts.
 You are… Continue reading

 When I’m engaged in something I love to do or I’m completely focused on a task at hand, time seems to slip away at the speed of sound.
 As I grow older, days, weeks and months seem to go very fast.

 Whenever I’m waiting for something to happen, a call back from a potential client, the bus to take me home or, when I was little, Santa to come – time seems to stand still.

 Time is one of the few things in life that we can’t have a “do over”.
-Theoretically you spend your time according… Continue reading
+Theoretically you spend your… Continue reading

 Guest Blog By Jason Linett, Board Certified Hypnotist

 Hypnosis is often defined as a “bypass of the critical faculties of the conscious mind.”
 This definition refers to our nature to think, feel, or respond to stimulus as an automatic response.